-If the MODE bit is clear, the IRQ pin is falling edge sensitive only.
-With MODE clear, an IRQ vector fetch or software clear immediately clears the IRQ latch.
+If the MODE bit is clear, the IRQ pin is falling-edge sensitive only.
+With MODE clear, a vector fetch or software clear immediately clears the IRQ latch.

-The IRQF bit in INTSCR can be read to check for pending interrupts.
-The IRQF bit is not affected by IMASK, which makes it useful in applications where polling is preferred.
+The IRQF bit in the INTSCR register can be used to check for pending interrupts.
+The IRQF bit is not affected by the IMASK bit, which makes it useful in applications where polling is preferred.